jentery/engl391/index.md

 I am asking you to select *one* of the following games to study and play throughout the term.
 I will touch upon each of these games during lectures (often with screen caps and recordings) but will go into depth about only a few of them.
 (See the schedule below for details.)
 To make this list, I focused on games published since 2010 that are story-rich, cost less than 30 CAD, are available on multiple platforms (ideally one that's mobile), and require no more than ten hours to complete, hence the absence of notable works such as *Disco Elysium*, *Inscryption*, *Mass Effect 2*, *Pentiment*, and *Outer Wilds*.

 I recommend reviewing [this spreadsheet](https://docs.google.com/spreadsheets/d/1C6maql6wsx51M6B5YLhgS8cDdqwJXTajUE8Kv5McgLw/edit#gid=0) before selecting one of these games to study for the term.
-It includes the tagline, game genre(s), literary genre(s), cameras and perspectives, average cost, platforms (including mobile), average number of hours to complete, content warnings, URL, and some notes for each game.
+It includes the tagline, game genre(s), literary genre(s), cameras and perspectives, average cost, platforms (including mobile), average number of hours to completion, content warnings, URL, and some notes for each game.
 If you encounter any errors or mistakes, then please let me know.
 I'll correct them.

 Again, please pick only *one* game from the following list to study this term.